npapernot/computer-security-class/protocols.md

 and the recipient can impersonate the originator.

-Hashed passwords prevent the recipient from recovering the plaintext password due to yhe one way property of hash functions
+Hashed passwords prevent the recipient from recovering the plaintext password due to the one way property of hash functions.

 Challenge and response allow to prevent replay attacks.
+The recipient sends a challenge and the originator responds by hashing it along with the concatenated password.